chadwhitaker/numbar-docs/README.md

 # Numbar Documentation

 Keep an eye on your most important metric.
-Numbar is a macOS app that displays _your_ metrics in your macOS menu bar.
-Learn how to get started in seconds using the instructions below.
+Numbar is a macOS app that displays _your_ metrics in the macOS menu bar.
+Get started in seconds using the instructions below.

 [<img src="https://i.imgur.com/IKWWYdm.png" alt="" width="274">](https://numbarapp.com/download)